heetgala99/chartChats/README.md

 # Install the modules

 npm install

+# Travel to the location

 cd chartChats

 # Run the dev server

 npm run dev

+# View

-# And can view the UI on http://localhost:5173
+And can view the UI on http://localhost:5173

 # Questions to Ask